capsule-corp-ternoa/ternoa-proposals/TIPs/TIP501-Secret-nft.md

 4. Each of the TEE machines should store one of the secret shares associated with an NFT.
 If the TEE cluster comprises of 5 machines as recommended, there would be a set of five secret shares generated each of which is stored on one of the TEE machines through a request to the TEE enclave program.
 5. There should be a stand-by TEE cluster of 5 machines that can be manually activated if the primary TEE cluster malfunctions.
 There should be ability for the secret shares stored in the primary TEE cluster to be securely transferred to the backup TEE cluster, so that the secondary TEE cluster can be activated in case of contingencies.

-## Constraints
-* The secret NFT on the blockchain should be kept in 'Pending' status until all the secret shares for that NFT are stored on the TEE enclaves.

 ## Test cases